alf45tar/ix4-300d/README.md

 Scroll down|Available to trigger an action

 They are recognized as keyboard entry.
 The keyboard device is `/dev/input/event0`.

+You can experiment yourself with buttons (continue below) or simply use the `lcd.py` script with default assignements.

 1. Install `evtest` package